Subscribe to updates

 16 Days of Activism Against Gender-Based Violence

-Councillor Oluwu Holmes also spoke about the 16 Days of Activism Against Gender-Based Violence, reaffirming the council's commitment to tackling violence against women and girls in Lewisham.
-The council is working with specialist services and community partners to strengthen its response and ensure women and girls have the right to feel safe in all aspects of public life.
-This commitment extends beyond the 16 days, with a focus on long-term, sustained work to eliminate violence against women and girls.
+Councillor Oluwu Holmes also spoke about the 16 days of activism against gender-based violence, reaffirming the council's commitment to tackling violence against women and girls in Lewisham.
+The council is working with the police, specialist services, and community partners to strengthen their collective response, emphasizing that violence against women and girls is unacceptable and that every woman and girl has the right to feel safe.
+This commitment extends beyond the 16 days, with a focus on long-term, sustained work to eliminate violence against women and girls in Lewisham.

 Planning Service Recognition

-Councillor Walsh announced that Lewisham's planning service has been rated as a Gold Local Planning Authority, placing it among the top authorities in London and England.
-This is an improvement from last year's Silver rating, reflecting the dedication and commitment of the planning officers.
-Special thanks were given to Steve Everson, David Syme, Michael Forrester, and Nick Fenwick for their contributions, particularly in delivering the council's progressive new local plan.
+Councillor Walsh announced that Lewisham's planning service had been rated a gold local planning authority, placing it among the top authorities in London and England.
+This is an improvement from a silver rating last year, highlighting the dedication and commitment of the planning service officers.
+He thanked Steve Everson, David Syme, Michael Forrester, and Nick Fenwick for their hard work, particularly in delivering both day-to-day services and a new, progressive local plan.

 Lewisham Parks Awards

-Councillor Krupski announced that Lewisham's parks have received numerous awards.
+Councillor Krupski announced that Lewisham's parks had received numerous awards.
 Beckenham Place Park Eastside won the Landscape Institute Award for excellence in climate, environment, and social outcomes.
 Lewisham Park received a new Green Flag Award, and the borough secured 10 gold and one silver award at the London in Bloom Awards, with special mentions for Blythe Hill Fields (Best Large Park), Garthorn Road Nature Reserve (Best Conservation Area), and Chinbrook Meadows Horticultural Society and Community Orchard (Biodiversity).
+These awards recognise the efforts of friends and community groups in making parks special and contributing to a biodiverse, joyful, and healthy borough.

 £10 Million Better Bus Funding Secured

-Councillor Krupski shared the positive news that Lewisham has secured £10 million in funding from the Mayor of London and Transport for London to improve bus infrastructure and operations.
-This funding will enhance bus journey times, reliability, and ridership, addressing the borough's reliance on bus services due to the lack of Tube lines.
-The improvements will focus on routes through Grove Park and Sydenham, enhancing connectivity between bus networks and active travel along these routes.
+Councillor Krupski also shared the positive news that Lewisham has secured £10 million in funding from the Mayor of London and Transport for London.
+This funding will be used to deliver transformational bus infrastructure and operational improvements aimed at enhancing bus journey times, reliability, and ridership.
+This investment will speed up routes through Grove Park and Sydenham, improve connectivity between bus network stations, and enhance active travel along the routes.
+This success demonstrates the administration's positive working relationship with TfL and its proven record of delivering large schemes at pace.

 Free SIM Cards for Low-Income Residents

-Councillor Cooper announced a partnership with the Good Things Foundation to provide up to a year's worth of free SIM data to families from Deptford, Downham, and Catford Libraries.
-This initiative aims to support families in temporary accommodation, who often struggle with basic connectivity needs for homework, communication, and bill payments.
-The offer is also extended to any household struggling to get online, acknowledging the broader digital inclusion challenges faced by residents.
+Councillor Cooper announced a new initiative in partnership with the Good Things Foundation, offering up to a year's worth of free SIM data to families from Deptford, Downham, and Catford Libraries.
+This initiative aims to support families in temporary accommodation, acknowledging that access to data can be life-changing for children's homework, family communication, and bill payments.
+The council has significantly reduced the number of families in temporary accommodation and is committed to helping these families thrive.

 Youth Clubs and Adventure Playground Funding

 Mayor Dacres announced the securing of over half a million pounds in government funding through the Better Youth Spaces programme.
-This investment will upgrade all adventure playgrounds and youth clubs with new equipment, improved facilities, free Wi-Fi, and better technology.
-Enhancements will include new kitchens and cafe areas, outdoor cooking spaces, a carpentry workshop, expanded climbing walls, outdoor gyms, gaming areas, and a new music studio and dance equipment.
-The Mayor also celebrated the scrapping of the two-child benefit cap, estimating it will lift over 6,500 children in Lewisham out of poverty.
+This investment will lead to upgrades in all adventure playgrounds and youth clubs, including new equipment, improved facilities, free Wi-Fi, printing, and better technology.
+New kitchens, cafe areas, outdoor cooking spaces, a carpentry workshop, expanded climbing walls, outdoor gyms, gaming areas, and a new music studio and dance equipment are planned.
+Mayor Dacres also celebrated the scrapping of the two-child benefit cap, which is expected to lift 450,000 children out of poverty nationally.

 Petition on Sunny Dean Street Traffic Calming Measures

 Councillor Curran presented a petition from residents of Sunny Dean Street in Sydenham requesting traffic calming measures to address speeding on the road, particularly during school drop-off and pick-up times.
-The petition highlights concerns for children attending St. Philip's School, located opposite the street.
+The petition highlights concerns for children attending St. Philip's School.

 Public Questions